rezons/rezons.github.io/src/muse/CONTRIBUTE.md

 | fun  | function                          |
 | KLASS| any of the current instance types |

+For method calls the method call type hint is:

+- **i:KLASS:method(args...)**

+This can be a little confusing the first time you read it (two colons to the left of the brackets) but given LUA's OO horthand and the standard conventions on how to do type hints, that is what we need to do here.

 ## Syntax

 - Define all local names before they are used (so we can access them in any order).